Il mare calmo della sera (song): History

 After the festival, Bocelli released his first studio album, also titled Il mare calmo della sera.
-The single was also included in both of Bocelli's Greatest hits albums, Romanza in 1997, and The Best of Andrea Bocelli: Vivere in 2007.
+The single was also included in both of Bocelli's compilation albums, Romanza in 1997, and The Best of Andrea Bocelli: Vivere in 2007.

 Bocelli also recorded a Spanish-language version of the song, titled "El silencio de la espera", which peaked at number one in Panama.
 This version appeared on the Spanish edition of Romanza (1997).